ingvildeb/lsfm_data_processing/README.md

 ```

 ## Important note about file naming
 Many of the scripts expect specific filename token positions (underscore-delimited naming), for example to extract z levels, subject id, etcetera.
-Indexing settings in template configs are according to Kim lab naming conventions.
-However, underscore index settings can always be modified in the config files to match your patterns as long as you use an underscore-separated file naming convention.
+Indexing settings in template configs are according to Kim lab naming conventions, but can always be modified in the config files to match your patterns as long as you use an underscore-separated file naming convention.
 Feel free to open an issue if you have any questions about making these scripts work for your own data!

 # Overview of script functionalities